mosaddiX/chatshift/README.md

 Follow the interactive prompts to select and export your chats.

-For detailed usage instructions, feature guides, and testing procedures, see [USAGE.md](docs/USAGE.md).
+For detailed usage instructions, see [USAGE.md](docs/USAGE.md).
+For feature guides and testing procedures, see [TESTING.md](docs/TESTING.md).

 ## Version